 An online community that’s all about magazines.
 Create a digital database of your own physical mag collection, follow other mag lovers, buy or sell issues and generally discover great publications (maybe by their covers?).
 We love what Dan is doing with Magpile!
 Make sure to also check out his podcast MagHeroes for interviews with publishers.

-By the same maker as Magpile, Subsail is a new susbcription management tool that is trying to take the hassle out of managing a growing magazine subscriber database.
-We're working with Dan to optimise order exports to work smoothly with our shipping software.
+By the same maker as Magpile, Subsail is a new susbcription management tool that is taking the hassle out of managing your growing subscriber database.
+We’ve worked with Dan to optimise order exports to smoothly connect with our shipping software.

 A simple Tumblr with thousands of magazine covers.

-An Instagram account you can't miss if you're into magazines (and coffee).
+An Instagram account you ought to follow if you’re into magazines (and coffee).

 Hüman After All is a London-based creative agency with a lot of publishing experience (having created titles like Little White Lies and more recently Weapons of Reason.
 They’ve launched numerous publications in the past and have compiled their experience in this open and free Google Document that is collaboratively edited by lots of other folks in the publishing community.
 Definitely check this out if you’re thinking of starting a magazine!

 The Stack (another one) is a weekly podcast dedicated to the world of magazines, often hosted by Tyler Brûlé himself.